Ocho Kandelikas

-"Ocho Kandelikas" (lit.
-'Eight Little Candles') is a Ladino song celebrating the holiday of Hanukkah, written by the Jewish-American composer Flory Jagoda in 1983.
+"Ocho Kandelikas" ("Eight Little Candles") is a Judaeo-Spanish (Ladino) song celebrating the holiday of Hanukkah, written by the Jewish-American composer Flory Jagoda in 1983.

 The song is sung in Ladino, an Old Spanish-derived language traditionally associated with the Sephardic Jewish community.
 The song is often performed in an Argentine tango-rhythm with accompanying accordion and violins.
-The lyrics of the song describe a child's joy of lighting the candles on the menorah.
+The lyrics of the song describe a child's joy of lighting the candles on the menorah every night of Hanukkah.